Information for Patients

 - If you don’t have health insurance at all, contact www.wahealthplanfinder.org.
 There are a broad variety of plans available, and if you qualify for the state’s Apple Health program, you may be able to get coverage for bills already incurred—even though you didn’t have insurance at the time you were in the hospital.

-- Learn more about how to understand your hospital bill by downloading this brochure or this Word template.
+- Learn more about how to understand your hospital bill by downloading this brochure.

 - You can also contact the Washington State Department of Health, which regulates hospitals.
 See their webpage here or call 360-236-4210.